cacophony-wj/licentia_black/README.md

 The _Microsoft Visual C++_ redistributable package is required for _Mod Organizer 2_ (as well as certain mods included with _Licentia_) and you can download it from _Microsoft._ Download the x64 version of "Visual Studio 2015, 2017, 2019 and 2022" [here](https://aka.ms/vs/17/release/vc_redist.x64.exe).

 You must set your Advanced Memory Pagefile to at least 40GB or the modlist will constantly crash.
 On _Windows 11_ you can find this setting in the About page for your PC.
 [Here](https://www.windowscentral.com/software-apps/windows-11/how-to-manage-virtual-memory-on-windows-11) is a document to find the specific option; other versions of Windows are similar.
 Setting the minimum and maximum pagefile size to `40,960` on one Solid State Drive is recommended.

-**UPDATE** Currently you no longer need to manually download the _Kaidan_ file.
-Unsure yet if this situation will change.

 ##  Using Wabbajack